TheKK/CatShell/README.md

 ## Introduction

-Stupid homework, but write it smart
+Stupid homework, but I wrote it smart

 Basically, this is just a simple shell with few [feature](#feature).